nicholsonjf/team-responsibility-manager/README.md

 **Step 1:**
 Go to https://api.slack.com/apps and login to your Slack account.
 Once logged in, click the "Create New App" button.

+See the [Slack documenation for creating apps][slack-create-apps] if you need help.

 **Step 2:**
 In the dialog that pops up, click on "From an app manifest".
 Select the workspace you want to receive notifications in.